Link2004tw/quantum-energy-contracts/docs/SETUP.md

 5. Environment Issues

-Issue: .env file not loading (Hardhat).
+Issue: .env file not loading (Hardhat or Next.js).
-Solution: Ensure dotenv is installed and require("dotenv").config() is in hardhat.config.js.
+Solution: Ensure dotenv is installed and require("dotenv").config() is in hardhat.config.js or properly configured in Next.js.
 Check .env file permissions.

-Issue: Node.js version conflicts (Hardhat).
+Issue: Node.js version conflicts (Hardhat or Next.js).
 Solution: Use nvm to switch to Node.js v18.x (nvm install 18 && nvm use 18).